 Jack Baldschun came out of Ohio and went to Miami (of Ohio) University.
 Upon being signed by the Senators in '56, he went 20-25 the next two years in C ball.
 After an off season he went 6-2 in B ball in '59 and 12-9 in A ball in '60 and then went to the Phillies in the Rule 5 draft.
 By then he had learned a screwball, which would become his signature pitch.
 In '61 he led the NL in games as a rookie with 65, going 5-3 for an awful team. he would then spend the next three years as the Phillies' closer, going a combined 29-23 with 50 saves.
 He occupied that role for much of the '64 season before manager Gene Mauch rather publicly lost confidence in him and didn't pitch Jack at all during that year's big swoon.
 After an OK '65 season he was traded to the Orioles for Darold Knowles and Jackie Brandt and then a couple days later was included in the deal that brought Frank Robinson to Baltimore.
 For the Reds Jack floundered, going 1-5 with a 5.20 ERA over the next two seasons, spending time in the minors, and getting released in the winter following the '68 season.
 He was signed by the Padres before the '69 season, got in 61 games, primarily as the middle guy, and went 7-2 with a 4.79 ERA.
 He would pitch a couple innings in San Diego in '70, then hang out in the minors through '71.
 He finished with a record of 48-41 with a 3.69 ERA and 60 saves.
 After playing Jack ran a carpentry business with his brother back in Ohio and then worked as a rep for a lumber firm.
 He is now retired.

 Given the swath of new players on the front of the checklist it is likely the Padres fall short in player representation in this set but let's see.
 On offense, Jerry Morales had a card with the Cubs - in his Padre uniform - and Dave Campbell with the Astros.
-That leaves Gene Locklear, an outfielder, and Dwain Anderson, shortstop, as the only players with over 100 at bats not represented.
-Locklear's absence is a mystery but Anderson, who was the shortstop on Topps' '72 rookie team (for the Cards), was at the end of the line.
-I am pretty sure both are on the team card with Anderson the first player in the second row and Locklear, who was tiny, the fourth player in that same row.
+That leaves Gene Locklear, an outfielder (with a .240/3/25 line in 154 at bats); Dwain Anderson, shortstop (.121/0/3 in 107 at bats); and Dave Marshall, another outfielder (.286/0/4 in 49 at bats); as the only players with over 25 at bats not represented.
+Locklear's absence is a mystery but Anderson , who was the shortstop on Topps' '72 rookie team (for the Cards), and Marshall were at the end of the line.
+I am pretty the first two are on the team card with Anderson the first player in the second row and Locklear, who was tiny, the fourth player in that same row.
 Looking closely at the card, I believe Winfield is four over from Locklear.
 He must be kneeling down.
 As for the pitchers, Fred Norman went to the Reds mid-season (where he did a wonderful job), Mike Caldwell is horribly air-brushed into a Giants uniform, and Bob Miller less horribly into a Mets one.
 That leaves Gary Ross, who went 4-4 with a 5.42 ERA in relief and a guy with the great name of Frank Snook, 0-2 and 3.62 with a save, as the only pitchers that were card-less.
 I believe Frank and Gary are the second and third guys in the last row.
-So we miss 200 at bats and ten decisions.
+So we miss 310 at bats and ten decisions.
 I guess that's not so bad.

 Let's get Mr. Splittorff and these guys together: